Chapter 5501-2 Business Plan

 Any request, witness list, or other document submitted by a party is timely if postmarked within the time period designated for its submission.

-Positions within the Ohio department of transportation, which are listed in the attached appendix of this rule are to be included in the career professional service classification created under section 5501.20 of the Revised Code.
+Positions within the Ohio department of transportation, which are listed in the attached appendix to this rule are to be included in the career professional service classification created under section 5501.20 of the Revised Code.

 Five Year Review (FYR) Dates: 09/01/2015